 Actuarial valuations are performed annually by an external consulting actuary to ensure applicable contribution rates satisfy the funding parameters specified in Title 9 of the South Carolina Code of Laws.
 Under these provisions, SCRS and PORS contribution requirements must be sufficient to maintain an amortization period for the financing of the unfunded actuarial accrued liability (UAAL) over a period that does not exceed the number of years scheduled in state statue.
 Legislation in 2017 increased, but also established a ceiling for SCRS and PORS employee contribution rates.
 Effective July 1, 2017, employee rates were increased to a capped rate of 9.00 percent for SCRS and 9.75 percent for PORS.
-The legislation also increased employer contribution rates beginning July 1, 2017 for both SCRS and PORS by two percentage points and further scheduled employer contribution rates to increase by a minimum of one percentage point each year through July 1, 2022.
+The legislation also increased employer contribution rates beginning July 1, 2017 for both SCRS and PORS by two percentage points and further scheduled employer contribution rates to increase by a minimum of one percentage point each year in accordance with the state statue.
+However, the General Assembly postponed the one percent increase in the SCRS and PORS employer contribution rates that was scheduled to go into effect beginning July 1, 2020.
 If the scheduled contributions are not sufficient to meet the funding periods set in state statute, the board shall increase the employer contribution rates as necessary to meet the funding periods set for the applicable year.
 The maximum funding period of SCRS and PORS is scheduled to be reduced over a ten-year schedule from 30 years beginning fiscal year 2018 to 20 years by fiscal year 2028.

 Additionally, the Board is prohibited from decreasing the SCRS and PORS contribution rates until the funded ratio is at least 85 percent.
-If the most recent annual actuarial valuation of the Systems for funding purposes shows a ratio of the actuarial value of system assets to the actuarial accrued liability of the system (the funded ratio) that is equal to or greater than 85 percent, then the board, effective on the following July first, may decrease the then current contribution rates upon making a finding that the decrease will not result in a funded ratio of less than 85 percent.
-If contribution rates are decreased pursuant to this provision, and the most recent annual actuarial valuation of the system shows a funded ratio of less than 85 percent, then effective on the following July first, and annually thereafter as necessary, the board shall increase the then current contribution rates until a subsequent annual actuarial valuation of the system shows a funded ratio that is equal to or greater than 85 percent.
+If the most recent annual actuarial valuation of the Systems for funding purposes shows a ratio of the actuarial value of system assets to the actuarial accrued liability of the system (the funded ratio) that is equal to or greater than 85 percent, then the board, effective on the following July 1, may decrease the then current contribution rates upon making a finding that the decrease will not result in a funded ratio of less than 85 percent.
+If contribution rates are decreased pursuant to this provision, and the most recent annual actuarial valuation of the system shows a funded ratio of less than 85 percent, then effective on the following July 1, and annually thereafter as necessary, the board shall increase the then current contribution rates until a subsequent annual actuarial valuation of the system shows a funded ratio that is equal to or greater than 85 percent.

-Effective July 1, 2020, employees participating in the SCRS were required to contribute 9.00% of all earnable compensation.
-The employer contribution rate for SCRS was 21.81%.
-Included in the total SCRS employer contribution rate is a base retirement contribution of 15.41%, 0.15% for the incidental death benefit program and a 6.25% surcharge that will fund retiree health and dental insurance coverage.
-The College's actual retirement and incidental death benefit program contributions for participating employees and TERI participants to the SCRS for the years ended June 30, 2021, 2020, and 2019 were:
+Effective July 1, 2021, employees participating in the SCRS were required to contribute 9.00% of all earnable compensation.
+The employer contribution rate for SCRS was 22.81%.
+Included in the total SCRS employer contribution rate is a base retirement contribution of 16.41%, 0.15% for the incidental death benefit program and a 6.25% surcharge that will fund retiree health and dental insurance coverage.
+The College's actual retirement and incidental death benefit program contributions for participating employees and TERI participants to the SCRS for the years ended June 30, 2022, 2021, and 2020 were:

 Reti rement Incidental Death

 Fiscal Year Ended Rate Contribution Rate Contribution

+2022 16.410% \$ 3,028,171 0.15% \$ 27,680

 2021 15.410% \$ 2,586,628 0.15% \$ 25,178

-2020 15.410% \$ 2,566,734 0.15% \$ 24,984
+2020 14 410% \$ 2,375,676 0.15% \$ 24 729

-2019 14.410% \$ 2.375.676 0.15% \$ 24.729